How to Embed a PDF in Squarespace

 Tips

-- File size matters — Keep PDFs under 10 MB for fast loading
+- File size matters -- Keep PDFs under 10 MB for fast loading.
+Use a PDF compressor if your file is too large.

 Squarespace's code block approach works on all plan levels, making iframe embeds the most flexible option for displaying PDFs on your site.